 5) The AMF to the HPLMN UDM: If the UL NAS TRANSPORT message with an SOR transparent container is received, the AMF uses the Nudm_SDM_Info service operation to provide the received SOR transparent container to the UDM.
 If the HPLMN decided that the UE is to acknowledge successful security check of the received steering of roaming information in step 2, the UDM verifies that the acknowledgement is provided by the UE.

+NOTE X: When the "user controlled SOR-CMCI configured in the UE" indicator is set to "configured", then based on the operator policy, the HPLMN UDM can take this information into consideration (e.g. the HPLMN does not expect the UE to perform SOR and move to another PLMN immediately).

 If the present flow was invoked by the HPLMN UDM after receiving from the SOR-AF the SOR-CMCI for a UE identified by SUPI using an Nudm_ParameterProvision_Update request, and the HPLMN UDM verification of the UE acknowledgement is successful, then the HPLMN UDM informs the SOR-AF about successful delivery of the SOR-CMCI using Nsoraf_SoR_Info (SUPI of the UE, successful delivery); and